 Every plumber on this directory is verified before listing — not after something goes wrong.
 Insurance confirmed.
 Local coverage confirmed.
 Many offer work guarantees — check their profile before you call.

-A seized stopcock in a Bermondsey conversion and corroded pipework in a Walthamstow terrace both need the same thing — a plumber who knows London’s housing stock and fixes it correctly the first time.
+A seized brass stopcock under the stairs in a Bermondsey conversion, corroded compression joints in a pre-1970 Walthamstow terrace, a plastic-handled stopcock about to shear in a 1990s Battersea flat conversion, a gravity-fed system with an original loft tank in an unrefitted 1930s Wembley semi, and a lead supply tail running from the street to the kitchen cold tap in a Bayswater mansion-block flat all need the same thing — a plumber who knows London’s housing stock and fixes it correctly the first time.
 Find your borough.
 Call now.